 It will help toddlers learn how to feed themselves

 Remember that first item on the list – experiential learning?
 All of this “learning by doing” has a big payoff.
-With improved motor skills, cognitive skills, and self-control, Baby will be better and better able to feed themselves!
+With improved motor skills, cognitive skills, and self-control, Baby will be better and better able to feed himself!
 It might be messy in the meantime, but there is an end in sight.
 Baby will have good table manners in no time – and might even eventually learn what that extra fork is for, even if you haven’t.

 It always helps to keep things positive